drts01/notes/stackedit/az.md

 > Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job."

-On-prem and public cloud teams base images did not match the rest rest of the infrastructure causing
+On-prem and public cloud teams base images did not match the rest rest of the infrastructure causing deployment issues for service teams.

 ## Invent and Simplify